upday/upday.github.io/_posts/blog/2016-10-20-reactive_frustrations_1.md

 We know that something is not right as the `firstStream` will never complete and there is something wrong with this code.

-Using those naming conventions with `Observables` and `Flowables` helps to write and read the code, but they should be used in conjunction with the Rx types: `Single`, `Completable`, and `Maybe`.
+Using these naming conventions with `Observables` and `Flowables` improve code clarity, but they should not be used with other Rx types like `Single`, `Completable`, and `Maybe`.

 ### `...map` operators